mdklenk/UnityTest/README.md

 ## License

-License for demonstration purposed in a non-commercial setting only.
+License for demonstration purposes in a non-commercial setting only.

 ## Acknowledgments
 Thanks to numerous users (too many to list) both on github and stackoverflow whose postings made it somewhat understandable to go about implementing this.